 Play Therapy Certificate Program

 The Play Therapy Certificate Program offers two tracks: one that offers graduate credit and a continuing education track.
 The program prepares counseling professionals to work with children, adolescents and their families by utilizing the most effective and developmentally appropriate theories and techniques.
-The three certificate courses are designed to address the history, theories, techniques and applications of play therapy and can be applied toward the educational requirements necessary for individuals seeking national Registered Play Therapist credentials.
+The three certificate courses are designed to address the history, theories, techniques and applications of play therapy and can be applied toward the educational requirements necessary for individuals seeking national Registered Play Therapist credentials (APT Approved Provider number 13-358).
 For information regarding this credential, mental health professionals should refer to the Association for Play Therapy website.

 What is Play Therapy?